ENIGMA-git/ENIGMA-CNV/CNVCalling/README.md

 # Outline of CNV-calling scripts

-Please follow the overall instructions in: "Instructions_ENIGMA-CNV-WG_v2.2.docx" Needed scripts:
+Please follow the overall instructions in: "Instructions_ENIGMA-CNV-WG_v2.2.docx".

+Needed scripts:
 -ENIGMA-CNV_CNVProtocol_v2_docker.sh or ENIGMA-CNV_CNVProtocol_v2_singularity.sh (choose dependent on software container)

-ENIGMA-CNV_visualize_v1.R (for visualization)
+-ENIGMA-CNV_visualize_v1.R (for visualization)

-compile_pfb_new.pl (for compiling PFB)
+-compile_pfb_new.pl (for compiling PFB)

+## Folders and files

+_containers_

+enigma-cnv.sif (singularity) and enigma-cnv:latest (docker) contains PennCNV and iPsychCNV (and all the necessary prerequisites) and was developed for use in ENIGMA-CNV by Bayram Akdeniz  (https://github.com/comorment/containers/blob/main/singularity/enigma-cnv.sif).

+_CNVsofInterests_

+Includes files with 93 recurrent CNVs (Kendall et al 2017,  DOI: 10.1016/j.biopsych.2016.08.014) in genomeversion hg18, hg19 or hg38 to be used in visualization.

+_PFBGCMODELHMM_

+Includes the hidden markov files used in CNV-calling

+_examplefiles_

+Includes examples of the formats of files used in CNV calling.

+_filtergenomeregions_

+Includes files with centromeric, telomeric, segmental duplications regions to be used in filtering of CNVs.

 ## General outline

 _0. CNV calling on autosomal and X-chromosomes_

 -software: PennCNV

--self-generated PFB (population frequency file) and GC (GC content) model files are generated based on the input dataset if >300 individuals.
+-PFB (population frequency file) and GC (GC content) model files are generated based on the input dataset if >300 individuals

 -standard HMM-file

-_1. First filtering QC_
+_1. Filtering QC_

 QC-parameters (all can be easily adjusted, currently set at lenient values):
-LRR_SD=0.40. = Log R Ratio standard deviation.
+LRR_SD=0.40 (Log R Ratio standard deviation).

-BAF_drift=0.02.
-B Allelle frequency drift.
+BAF_drift=0.02 (B Allelle frequency drift).

-WF=0.05.
-Wave factor
+WF=0.05 (Wave factor).

-NoofSNPs=15
+NoofSNPs=15 (no of SNPs).

+Note: Other QC-parameters often used in CNV calling but not applied here:

+-Call rate>0.95/0.97
+-No of CNVs/sample.

 _2. Merge CNVs_

 PennCNV tends to split CNVs into smaller parts.

-MergeFraction set at 0.3 = indicates the distance (in bp or snps) for when merging is done.
-Often need to be adjusted according to the the number of SNPs and distance between SNPs on the chip in question.
+MergeFraction = 0.3.
+This indicates the distance (in this case in bp) for when merging is done.
+This often needs to be adjusted according to the the number of SNPs and distance between SNPs on the chip in question.

 _3. Remove CNVs from specific genomic regions (centromeric, telomeric, segmental duplications and immunoglobulin regions)_

 These regions are known to harbor spurious CNV calls that might represent cell-line artifacts.

-MinQueryFrac (eg. 0.5) indicates the minimum overlap of the region to the CNV for removal.
+MinQueryFrac =eg. 0.5.
+This indicates the minimum overlap of the region to the CNV for removal.

 _4. QC plots_

-NumCNV vs LRR_SD, BAF_drift, WF
+LRR_SD vs NumCNV

+WF vs NumCNV

+BAF_drift vs NumCNV

-Histograms post/preQC of NumCNV, LRR_SD, BAF_drift, WF
+Histograms post/preQC of NumCNV, LRR_SD, BAF_drift, WF.

-_5. Visualization of CNVs of Interest and all CNVs>50kb with iPsychCNV_
+_5. Visualization of CNVs of Interest and all CNVs>50kb_

-Log R Ratio (LRR) and B-allele Frequency (BAF) along the chromosome CNVs of Interest can be selected by the user but currently consists of:
--93 recurrent CNVs (Kendall et al 2017,  DOI: 10.1016/j.biopsych.2016.08.014) in hg18, hg19 or hg38 through iPsychCNV Stackplot (Stackplot allows you to easily compare LRR-BAG plots with individuals not predicted to carry the CNV in question).
+Your CNVs of Interests are visualized in Log R Ratio (LRR) and B-allele Frequency (BAF) plots applying iPsychCNV Stackplot (Stackplot allows you to easily compare LRR-BAF plots with individuals not predicted to carry the CNV in question).

 All CNVs >50 kb are visualized with iPsychCNV PlotCNVsFromDataFrame.

-Other QC-parameters often used in CNV calling but not applied here:

--Call rate>0.95/0.97
--No of CNVs/sample.

-_Software - enigma-cnv.sif singularity container_

-enigma-cnv.sif contains PennCNV and iPsychCNV (and all the necessary prerequisites) and was developed for use in ENIGMA-CNV by Bayram Akdeniz  (https://github.com/comorment/containers/blob/main/singularity/enigma-cnv.sif).